alinemokfa/aline_mokfa_PDA/README.md

 Equivalent to HND/ Diploma of Higher Education and suitable for those with some previous knowledge of computing, eg an HNC, or a graduate - level qualification in a non-STEM area.

+###Qualification Structure
+The qualification is hierarchical in nature.
+To achieve the PDA Group Award, learners are required to pass all three Units within the specified level, they are:
+Software Development: Analysis & Design
+Software Development: Implementation & Testing Software Development: Project
+For example, all three Units would need to be completed with a pass at Level 8 to obtain the Level 8 Group Award.

+###Achieving the PDA qualification ­- Assessment Overview
+CodeClan will provide students on their core course the opportunity to prepare for and undertake appropriate assessment activities in order to achieve the Units leading to the Group Award.
+Students will be assigned a designated Assessor who will review their progress at regular intervals and facilitate assessment activities.
+Evidence of achievement may be gathered through work undertaken as part of the learning and teaching, or by scheduled assessments set by the centre at CodeClan’s discretion.
+Students may enter for the PDA qualification by notifying their Instructor or the Head of Curriculum.
+They will then be entered for the Units/Award, given an SCN number and assigned an Assessor who will work with them to create their Assessment Plan.